worldstream-labs/check_powerdns_rec/README.md

 ## License

-PowerDNS Authoritative check is licensed under the terms of the GNU General Public License Version 3.
+PowerDNS Recursive Resolver check is licensed under the terms of the GNU General Public License Version 3.